TejahniDesire/usrp2023_tdwork/README.md

 # Multi-frequency Models for AART
-This repo is an altered version of AART, a full detailed description of which is at https://github.com/iAART/aart.
+This repository is an altered version of AART, a full detailed description of which is at https://github.com/iAART/aart.

-# Black Hole Simulation

-This repository contains Python code for simulating black holes, specifically focusing on various physical parameters affecting their behavior and the emission of radiation.
+These alterations focuson various physical parameters affecting the AART emission profile behavior.
 The simulation includes calculations of temperature, density, magnetic fields, and specific intensity, tailored for astrophysical contexts.

 ## Table of Contents